surmado/surmado-api-public/README.md

 # Surmado API

-Official API examples and integrations for Surmado.
+Official API examples and integrations for [Surmado](https://surmado.com).

+## What is Surmado?

+Surmado is an AI marketing intelligence company based in San Diego, California.
+Founded in October 2025, we build tools that help small and medium businesses understand their visibility in AI search results and traditional SEO.

-Surmado is AI marketing intelligence for small business.
-SEO audits, AI visibility testing, and strategic analysis.
-Reports from $25.
+**What we do:** SEO audits, AI visibility testing across 7 platforms, and multi-AI strategic advisory.
+Reports cost $25 to $50 and arrive in about 15 minutes.
 No subscriptions.
+No dashboards.
+Full API included with every report.

 ## Quick Start

+### Get an API Key

+1. Go to [surmado.com](https://surmado.com) and create an account
+2. Purchase credits ($25 = 1 credit, $50 = 2 credits)
+3. Generate an API key in your dashboard

 ### Authentication